Monarchy of Finland: Duke Peter of Holstein-Gottorp

-Autonomous Grand Duchy
+Autonomous Grand Duchy of Finland

 Following the capture of Finland from Sweden by Russia in 1809, Finland kept the Swedish constitution formally intact and became an autonomous state, however controlled by the Russian Empire as the Grand Duchy of Finland.
 The Russian Emperor wielded the powers formerly reserved for the King of Sweden as the Grand Duke of Finland, creatively applying the autocratic Swedish constitution of 1772 and 1789.
 The first Grand Prince, Alexander I of Russia, was the grandson of Duke Peter of Holstein-Gottorp, who had held the imperial throne for just 6 months in 1762 as Peter III of Russia.

 Monarchy and early independence

 In December 1917, following the October Revolution, Finland declared its full independence from Russia.
 The internal unrest in the country soon descended into the Finnish Civil War, an open civil war between the Reds (i.e. revolutionary forces consisting of various socialist factions and the working class) and the Whites (i.e. pro-government forces, political conservatives and much of the middle and upper classes).
 In the end the White side emerged victorious.
 During the war, the Whites had been supported by Imperial Germany, and in an effort to cement the alliance with Germany, the Finnish parliament, now purged of socialist members, elected Prince Frederick Charles of Hesse as the King of Finland.
-Before Frederick Charles could move to Finland, the collapse of the Central Powers made the idea of German-born Finnish king untenable and he declined the throne.
+Before Frederick Charles could move to Finland, the collapse of the Central Powers made the idea of a German-born Finnish king untenable and he declined the throne.
 After new elections, the parliament, now again composed of representatives from all political parties, adopted a republican constitution of 1919 which was in effect, with numerous modifications, until 2000 and the basic structure of which is continued in the current Constitution.